Billy99/tkm-csi/README.md

 To deploy on Kubernetes, run the steps in this section.
 Current State:

-* BROKEN: TKM Agent does not call TKM CSI Driver, so the OCI Image is not on Node.
+* PARTIAL: TKM Agent does not call TKM CSI Driver, but the `tkm-agent-stub` binary is included in the CSI Driver pod, so user can exec into the pod and load images.
-* PARTIAL: Kubelet calls TKM CSI Driver when Test Pod is created, TKM CSI Driver responds with OK (Dummy Data).
+* PARTIAL: Kubelet calls TKM CSI Driver when Test Pod is created, TKM CSI Driver handles the NodePublishVolume and NodeUnpublishVolume requests, bind mounts and unmounts the Kernel Cache directories.
-  Volume is not mounted, but pod comes up.
+  The rest of the Kubelet calls are stubbed out.

 ### Deploy TKM Operator